Thomas Bott: Works

 Bott was a proponent of ethical rationalism.
 In 1724 he published a discourse to prove that "peace and happiness in this world" was "the immediate design of Christianity"; and a defence of this work followed in 1730.
 In 1725 he attacked William Wollaston's personal way of deducing morality from truth, in an anonymous work The principal and peculiar notion advanc'd in a late book, intitled, The religion of nature delineated; consider'd and refuted; he is considered, however, to have misinterpreted Wollaston, as an anonymous opponent pointed out.
 In 1730 he published a sermon, Morality founded in the Reason of Things, and the Ground of Revelation.

 In 1738 Bott preached a sermon, on 30 January (anniversary of the execution of Charles I), on the duty of doing as we would be done by.
 He observed by the way that if both parties had fulfilled this duty, Charles would not have lost his head.
 In the same year he attacked Joseph Butler's Analogy, as the pseudonymous Philanthropus, in Remarks upon Dr. Butler's sixth chapter of the Analogy of Religion.
 The criticism has been taken as from an "extreme libertarian" stance, but not of any substance.

 In 1743 Bott published his major work, An Answer to the Rev. Mr. Warburton's Divine Legation.
 He criticised William Warburton's Divine Legation of Moses, for making morality dependent on the command of a superior being.

 Family

 In 1739 Bott married Rebecca, daughter of Edmund Britiffe, of Hanworth, Norfolk.
-He left one son, Edmund Bott, afterwards of Christchurch, Hampshire, who was a fellow of Trinity College, Cambridge.
+He left one son, Edmund Bott, afterwards of Christchurch, Hampshire, who was an alumnus of Trinity College, Cambridge, and 'author of a valuable Work on the Poor Laws'.